 There are plenty of studies out there that will tell you the statistically optimal time to post.
 But the truth is, every audience is different.
 So don’t give too much weight to those numbers.

 Base your posting times around the numbers you see in your own Instagram analytics.
 You’ll be able to see what days and what times your audience is most active so you can plan on posting during those high-engagement times.

-For example, you might see that your audience of mostly working adults is active early morning, at 12 pm on their lunch break, and after 5 pm.
+For example, you might see that your audience of mostly young adults or working millennials is active early morning, at 12 pm on their lunch break, and after 5 pm.
 A college-aged fanbase won’t be as active early in the morning.
 Teens may be active early morning and later at night.
-A west coast-based audience will skew a little later than an east coast-based audience.
+A west coast-based audience will skew a little later than an east coast-based audience if you’re in the US.
 And an Australia-based audience will be on a totally different timetable than a US-based audience.
 You see what I mean?

 Instagram Stories for Musicians

 Stories are another way you can post to Instagram.
 Unlike posts, which remain in your feed, a Story is only live for 24 hours.
 Stories are great ways to share quick updates, looks behind the scenes, sneak peeks, and even glimpses into your daily life.

 Because Stories aren’t permanent, they don’t need to be as curated as your feed posts which often follow a similar theme or look and feel.
 So don’t be afraid to show a bit more of your personality.
 You can even give early looks at projects you’re working on.

 Stories are also an incredible way to get your fans engaged.
 You can use features like polls, questions, sliders, or quizzes to get feedback from your fans or get them involved.
 Try hosting monthly Q&A’s with the questions feature, or get fans to vote on their favorite merch design.
 You can even share your music from Spotify directly via Stories.